Are you still struggling to get sufficient reach of your pins on Pinterest? Are you wondering if a Tailwind App review can help?

 Tailwind recently introduced a facility to help with looping of pins to your own boards as well as group boards.

-The looping feature by Tailwind is called SmartLoop.
+SmartLoop is the looping feature in Tailwind.
 I have started using it and will offer my feedback later.

-You do have the ability to try Tailwind out for 30 days to see if it will work for you which can be very handy.
+You do have the ability to try Tailwind out for 100 scheduled pins to see if it will work for you which can be very handy.

 Tailwind also offers an iOs app as well which can come in handy in a number of ways to help you piggyback on popular topics.